pharo-project/pharo5-vm/README.md

 ```Smalltalk
 	CogCocoaIOSConfig generateWithSources.
 ```
-See the `startup.st` for more examples for the common platforms.
+See `startup.st` for more examples for the common platforms.

 4. Once the sources are exported, you can launch cmake and build the VM:
 - UNIX:
 ```bash
 # using Unix Makefiles